3 Front Door Makeovers for Your Home Sale

 3 Exterior Door Update Options

-1) The biggest project to tackle will be to replace the entire door and framing with a pre-hung system.
+1) The biggest project to tackle will be to replace the entire door and frame with a pre-hung system.

 A pre-hung system includes the door already in place within its own frame and all the parts included.
 The old framework will have to be removed, both inside and out.
-Correct measurements are crucial, and adjustments may need to be made to any unlevel wood that the new door will be attached to.
+Correct measurements are crucial, and adjustments may need to be made to any surfaces not level that the new door will be attached.

 via Flickr user miketually

 Before any of the construction takes place, however, research into what type of door and the basics of its function are recommended.
 There are three traditional materials doors created from steel, fiberglass, and wood.
 Some points to note:

 - Wooden doors require the most maintenance, benefiting from a new coat of paint or refinish each year.
 The high-end look is really only maintained if some sort of protection from the elements is available, such as an overhang.